snaeji/flutter_bug_report_textfield_androidtv/README.md

 3. Navigate up and down buttons
 4. Repeat

-After 3-4 repetitions the traversal fails and the keyboard randomly appears.
+After 3-4 repetitions the traversal fails and the keyboard appears when select or a keyboard key is pressed.